Music Is the Weapon

 Music Is the Weapon is the fourth studio album by American electronic band Major Lazer, released on October 23, 2020, via Mad Decent.
+It is Major lazer's first studio album in five years since Peace Is the Mission (2015).
 First announced in 2015, many conflicting statements have been made about the album, with the latest reports being that it will be the final Major Lazer album.
 It was later announced in 2019 that the album would instead be titled Lazerism, but the name was later changed back to the original title.
 It is the first album to be released after Jillionaire left the group and was replaced by Ape Drums.
 A deluxe edition of the album titled Music Is the Weapon (Reloaded) was released on March 26, 2021.

 Background and singles

 On April 27, 2015, Diplo revealed in an interview with Belgian radio station Studio Brussel that they have been working on a track with Belgian singer Selah Sue.
 He added that it might appear on their next album.
 Selah Sue herself confirmed this during an interview with Studio Brussels on May 4, 2015.
 In May 2015, Major Lazer revealed their fourth album would be called Music Is the Weapon.

 A number of Major Lazer's singles released since the album's announcement have been reported to be on the album by journalists.
 "Cold Water" was released on July 22, 2016, featuring Justin Bieber and frequent Major Lazer collaborator MØ.
 The song received widespread airplay and made it a number one hit on the UK Singles Chart.
 Following the success of the song, leaked collaborations with singers Sia, Lorde and Bonnie McKee were announced, as well as teasing collaborations with former Fifth Harmony girl band member Camila Cabello and alternative R&B singer PartyNextDoor.
 In August 2016, the band's member Diplo teased on social media that he was working with Benny Blanco on a collab with American singer Ariana Grande, who was featured in the two short clips as well.
 The band also confirmed that they were collaborating with artists The Weeknd and Travis Scott.